 Best time to go

-The best time to travel is from October to April.
-For those wanting to visit the Yucatan or the Pacific coast, it is best to avoid the June-November hurricane season.
+The best time to travel is from November to April.
+For those wanting to visit the Yucatan or the Pacific coast, it is best to avoid the June-October hurricane season.

 Capital- Mexico City

 Time Zone- GMT -6 hours, GMT -7 hours, GMT -8 hours (some states follow Daylight Savings)

 Visa- Not required for a stay of less than 180 days